remorses/slashkit-test-suite/README.md

 ## Contributing

-You can add a new website to test in the `routes.jsonc` file and open a pull request.
+You can add a new website to test in the `routes.ts` file and open a pull request.

 After the merge the website will be available on `https://suite.preview.slashkit.app/{path}`.